lawih/colombia/README.md

 Test your knowledge of the country Colombia with this trivia app.

+## Use
+You can use it in landscape mode and in portrait mode.

 ## Requirements

 The application was tested on Android with a resolution of 1080x2160 px.